AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 Using the consensus file created in `02-merge_callers.R`, calculate TMB for all WGS and WXS samples.
+Two TMB files are created, one including *all snv* called by Strelka2 and Mutect2 (Lancet is excluded from this TMB calculation consensus because of a coding region bias), and a *coding snvs only* TMB calculation.

 **Argument descriptions**
 ```
  --consensus : File path to the MAF-like file.
+ --db_file : Path to sqlite database file made from 01-setup_db.py
  --metadata : Relative file path to MAF file to be analyzed.
 Can be .gz compressed.
               Assumes file path is given from top directory of 'OpenPBTA-analysis'.
  --bed_wgs : File path that specifies the caller-specific BED regions file.